wp-plugins/pdf24-post-to-pdf/readme.txt

 == Installation ==

-1. Unzip `wordpressPlugin.zip`
-1. Add this plugin file `pdf24.php` to your wordpress plugin folder `/wp-content/plugins/`
+1. Add the plugin file `pdf24.php` to your wordpress plugin folder `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==